hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

 This blog post explores the integration of K8s with AI to address the complexities for managing, securing and troubleshooting K8s cluster and its applications.
-By integrating K8sGPT with Local AI to K8s in HPE GreenLake for Private Cloud Enterprise, it eliminates the need for external AI services, leading to cost reductions and enhanced data sovereignty and privacy by preventing data transmission to external AI providers.
+By integrating K8sGPT with LocalAI to K8s in HPE GreenLake for Private Cloud Enterprise, it eliminates the need for external AI services, leading to cost reductions and enhanced data sovereignty and privacy by preventing data transmission to external AI providers.